1

 What Fixing Health Fixed

-Poverty: Healthy people are productive.
-Global GDP tripled when you stopped losing productive years to preventable disease.
+Poverty: Global GDP tripled when you stopped losing productive years to preventable disease.
+It turns out the cure for poverty was curing everything else first.

 Education: When you live to 150, 20 years of education makes sense.
 Global literacy hit 99.9%.